 AI and Creativity: Breaking Down the Stigma

 When it comes to creativity, we love the idea of a lone visionary laboring passionately over their work.
-But for so many of us, the reality of creating is full of hurdles—especially if you're neurodivergent.
-That’s why it stings when tools like AI, which can be life-changing in the creative process, are met with skepticism or outright stigma.
-Platforms like Kickstarter, for example, often require users to disclose if AI was involved in their campaigns, almost as if using it undermines their effort or authenticity.
+But for so many of us, the reality of creating is full of hurdles, especially if you are neurodivergent.
+That’s why it stings when tools like AI, which can be life-changing in the creative process, are met with skepticism or outright stigma, often framed as something that needs to be defended rather than understood.

 But is that mindset fair?